 Well there are an Aunt, her husband, a cousin and the like.
 You know.
 God and everyone was there and due to Billy’s request of course.
 He’d asked Daddy to bring everybody and Daddy had complied.

 Billy’s father was Irish.
 His mother was deceased, but she was Italian.
-I am Italian and when I finally saw a picture of Billy’s mother, it was hard to miss the fact I was a dead ringer for her so the plot thickens, eh?
+I’m Italian and when I finally saw a picture of Billy’s mother, it was hard to miss the fact I was a dead ringer for her so the plot thickens, eh?

-And if I’d known this at the time, it might have explained the wave of nausea I saw cross Daddy’s face when he spotted me.
-But um…maybe that was just my imagination. 😉
+If I’d known this at the time, it might have explained the wave of nausea I saw cross Daddy’s face when he spotted me.
+But um…maybe that was just my imagination.

 Billy’s friends were fashionably late, no doubt parked around the corner of the venue snorting cocaine.
 Billy and I took our seats with this family in the second row no less, with no one sitting in the first.
 Spare no expense to impress Dad!